 This step by step diy woodworking project is about 12×16 barn shed plans.
 The project features instructions for building a large shed with a gambrel roof, that has a significant storage space.
 If you want to build a basic storage barn with loft, take a look over these plans.
 Check out PART 2 of the article to see how to frame the roof of the shed.
 See the rest of plans for more outdoor projects.
+Premium Plans for this project available in the Shop.

 When buying the lumber, you should select the planks with great care, making sure they are straight and without any visible flaws (cracks, knots, twists, decay).
 Investing in cedar or other weather resistant lumber is a good idea, as it will pay off on the long run.
 Read the local building codes before starting the project, as you might need a building permit.
 In addition, level the area and remove the vegetation layer.
+See all my Premium Plans HERE.

 Projects made from these plans